 Here is a bottom cell balancer that uses a flyback transformer with a winding for every cell.

 At a transformer-based cell balancer, the transformer can be used at a convenient way to measure individual cell voltages.
 If a battery cell is connected to its secondary winding, on the primary winding arise a voltage pulse proportional to the cell voltage.

 An inductor based cell balancing BMS is the patented PowerPump cell balancing technology from Texas Instruments.
 It uses a buck-boost converter to transfer the energy from one cell to the other.
-It is used at the TI chipset BQ78PL114 / BQ76PL102, which is unfortunately out of production.
+It is used at the TI chipset BQ78PL114 / BQ76PL102, which is unfortunately not recommended for new designs, but still in production.
 See PowerLAN Gateway Battery Management Controller with Power Pump Cell Balancing.

 Unfortunately, there is no e-bike BMS on the market that uses the TI chipset.
 Currently Per Hassel Sørensen is developing an advanced BMS with this chipset.

 Charge only or continues cell balancing

 BMS can be divided further into two types: